armbian/documentation/docs/Process_Merge-Policy.md

 ## U-Boot Patches ##

-- Standard Contributors provide _tested-by_ submitter (`armbianmonitor -u` with a fresh build)
+- Standard contributors provide _tested-by_ submitter (`armbianmonitor -u` with a fresh build)
 - SoC maintainer maybe submit a PR with only a reviewed by of the lead SoC maintainer

 ## Kernel Related Patches ##

-### default and next branches ###
+### legacy and current branches ###

 - DT changes reviewed by at least one person familiar with this SoC (lead maintainer or deputy), _tested-by_ the contributor who sends it (armbianmonitor)..
 - trivial module activation doesn't matter

 ### dev branches ###

 Constraints are at the discretion of the SoC mantainer.
 This builds are not expected to be stable.

 ## Armbian Build Scripts ##